Ugandan teachers suspend strike after promise over pay

 “The government has asked us to give them one month to look for the money to meet our demand,” said Winnie Namata of the Uganda National Teachers Union (UNATU).
 “So the union’s leadership has met today and we have decided to give them that time and subsequently took a decision to suspend the strike.”

-Veteran President Yoweri Museveni previously said his government had no money to raise teachers’ pay because it was channeling most funds to transport and energy infrastructure.
+Veteran President Yoweri Museveni previously said his government had no money to raise teachers’ pay because it was channelling most funds to transport and energy infrastructure.

 Critics, though, say much of the money that would be used to pay a decent wage to teachers and other underpaid public workers is stolen or wasted by officials.
 The government denies this.